loque/wyoming-bridge/.github/glossary.instructions.md

 - Receives copies of events for observation or logging.
 - Does not block or influence the event flow.
-- Can subscribe to events from Source or Target.
+- Can subscribe to events originating from the Source or Target.
 - Fire-and-forget delivery.

 ### **Enricher (Processor Role)**